primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 Section, under the “Identification / Registration” Form Group and check
 the “Generate follow up reminders?” tick box.
 If you click save, Primero
 will automatically create a flag \(to be discussed later\) on the case for
 you, once every two weeks, which will remind you to perform a follow up.
+This feature may or may not be turned on.

 # Transfers and Referrals